marcinwiacek/pl1/project1/postmortem.md

 or decoded instuctions invalid)

-Situations like this are called hazards or pipeline stalls... and CPUs are trying it to avoid for example by putting some empty instructions between or reordering instructions (if possible).
+Situations like this are called hazards or pipeline stalls... and CPUs are trying to avoid it for example by putting some empty instructions between or reordering code order (if possible).

 Now let's imagine, that first instruction is totally independent from second and third and forth and fifth.

 My proposal is, that CPU should first execute instruction from first program, than (in next cycle) instruction from second program and so one.
-Programs are normally totally independent.
-Thanks to this approach we can have better concurrency illusion (less instructions are stopping CPU) and in theory will eliminate all types of hazards (if we handle enough tasks at once/between, even jump prediction miss is not visible, because CPU will always know 100% correct address of new instruction).
+Programs/tasks are normally totally independent.
+Thanks to this approach we can have better concurrency illusion (less instructions are stopping CPU and more threads are running smoothly) and in theory will eliminate all types of hazards (if we handle enough tasks at once/between, even jump prediction miss is not visible, because CPU will always know 100% correct address of new instruction).

 What is required here?